 The project focuses on two important safety issues: stress corrosion cracking and degradation of cable insulation, due to their relevance for plant ageing assessments and their implications on inspection practices.

-The project's goal is to establish a complete database and also a knowledge base in these fields, to perform an assessment of the data and to identify the basis for commendable practices which would help regulators and operators enhance ageing management.
-It is planned that the final report will be produced in May 2010.
+The project's goal was to establish a complete database and also a knowledge base in these fields, to perform an assessment of the data and to identify the basis for commendable practices which would help regulators and operators enhance ageing management.
+The final report was produced in May 2010.

-It is envisaged that the project’s outcomes will be used by the member countries to evaluate how operating experience and state-of-the-art technology are incorporated into plant operating practices, and to support regulatory authorities’ reviews of ageing management programmes.
+It was envisaged that the project’s outcomes would be used by the member countries to evaluate how operating experience and state of the art technology are incorporated into plant operating practices, and to support regulatory authorities’ reviews of ageing management programmes.

-The chairman of the Technical Programme Committee (TPC) is Dr. Masahide Suzuki, Deputy Director-General, Nuclear Safety Research Center, Japan Atomic Energy Agency, Japan.
+The chairman of the Technical Programme Committee (TPC) was Dr. Masahide Suzuki, Deputy Director-General, Nuclear Safety Research Center, Japan Atomic Energy Agency, Japan.

-The proceedings of the workshop will be published by the NEA.
-They will be distributed free of charge to workshop participants and delegates to the CSNI.
+The proceedings of the workshop were published by the NEA.
+They are distributed free of charge to workshop participants and delegates to the CSNI.

 Last reviewed: 23 October 2013